 The social-cultural visa is valid for two months but eligible for four one-month extensions.
 Not ideal.
 Why?
 Well, imagine having to be in a city with an immigration office every month.
 The entire trip would have to be planned around renewals.
 Um, can you say deal-breaker?
 But wait…

 There was a grey-area workaround popular with the foreign kids.
 You leave your passport in the safe at your visa agency (Balimode for instance) and keep copies of passport plus visa with you at all times.
 In addition, you carry a letter from your agency explaining the procedure and where anyone interested can find an updated visa.
 (Copies do expire at some point, however.)
 When the time for renewal is at hand, your rep takes the visa to immigration and, viola, visa renewed.
 Visa agencies in Ubud had safes packed full of foreign passports.
 That’s why they charged a premium.
 A real service industry.
 The cost for self-renewal was much less, but one then had to face the bureaucracy, a language barrier, and suffer the inconvenience of personal appearances.
-Where’s the fun in that…or the bribes?
+Where’s the fun in that… or the bribes?

 There was one exception: the second extension.
-For that one only, you must show up in person for a photograph and a fingerprint…or so I thought.
+For that one only, you must show up in person for a photograph and a fingerprint… or so I thought.
 Everyone in the office knew my plan.
 Leave Bali until May when I would return for my second renewal.
 After that, I’d head west for a few months to explore Java and Sumatra.

 And let me be clear.
-I am not a moron…mostly.
+I am not a moron… mostly.
 I saw the potential snafu in this scheme.
 Island hop in Indonesia without my passport while placing tremendous faith in my friends at Balimode.
 Tremendous.
 How tremendous?
 Well, they had to keep track of all rolling expirations and allow enough time to process each renewal.
 They had to remove passports from the safe and hand deliver them to the immigration office in Denpasar and then return them to Ubud.
 I had to trust this would all run like clockwork.
 No snags.
 I’d be frolicking hundreds if not thousands of miles away powerless to intervene on my own behalf.
 What could possibly go wrong?

 Yes, it was nuts.
 Yes, the State Department would not approve.
 Maybe, with the benefit of hindsight, I was a moron.
 This system was in place for years, and I had done a fair amount of research online to confirm what I’d been told.
 And, yes, there were loud voices on the interweb cautioning against this tack in the most self-righteous way possible.
 My eyes were wide open.
 Things could go terribly wrong.
 If I found myself in a sticky situation (legal or otherwise), gallivanting across the archipelago sans passport would definitely not aid my plight.
 Still, I was reasonably confident, given the tourist-friendly stance of Indo as a whole, I could work shit out in a pinch.
 And let’s not forget bribery as a last resort.

 My first extension was in April which I thought meant a return to Ubud by May for the second in-person renewal.
-I was advised, quite casually I must say, I should carry my passport if I decided to visit Sumatra, Kalimantan, or Sulawesi.
+I was advised, quite casually I must say, to carry my passport if I decided to visit Sumatra, Kalimantan, or Sulawesi.
 Um, what?
 And then came the real kicker.
 Extensions two, three, and four could take two weeks to process AND would REQUIRE my presence.
-Um, double what?
+Um, double what-the-fuckage?
 Consider that.
 An extension, good for a month, is a two-week process.
 That means I would’ve had about two weeks (if I was lucky) of free time in between renewals.
 Perfect if I wanted to circle the immigration office on my Phantom for six months.
 I did not.